SD-WAN: A Better Way to Connect

 Legacy System: To connect in a 3rd party resource like AWS in an MPLS system, you had to work with their ISP to connect this into the ISP’s data center and the cost is normally pretty steep.

-SD-WAN: To connect a 3rd party resource in VeloCloud by VMWare, you create what’s called a “Non-VeloCloud Site” directly from the VeloCloud Orchestrator and if configured properly, the VPN tunnel will come up quickly.
+SD-WAN: To connect a 3rd party resource in VMware, you create what’s called a “Non-VMware Site” directly from the VMware Orchestrator and if configured properly, the VPN tunnel will come up quickly.

 Quality of Service